Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches beyond mean field: Method

 However, it is difficult to enforce this constraint locally.
 We therefore introduce a global Lagrange multiplier and implement the constraint on average as

 and determine the Lagrange multiplier such that $\kappa=2S$, thereby incorporating the constraint.

 A key difference from the Abrikosov fermion representation is that, in the Schwinger boson approach, an arbitrary spin quantum number $S$ can be included simply through the constraint $\kappa=2S$.
-As will become clear in the following, as long as we work within SBMFT framework, the information about the spin quantum number $S$ appears only in the constraint Eq.~\eqref{Eq:global-number-constraint-boson}.
+As will become clear in the following, as long as we work within the SBMFT framework, the information about the spin quantum number $S$ appears only in the constraint Eq.~\eqref{Eq:global-number-constraint-boson}.
 Consequently, the SBMFT has the advantage that it can be extended to arbitrary $S$ in a transparent way.
 Furthermore, the parameter $\kappa$ serves as a tuning parameter that controls the strength of quantum fluctuations.
 In particular, the limit of small $\kappa$ corresponds to the quantum limit.
 This provides the advantage that one can analyze how magnetic order melts as a consequence of quantum fluctuations.
+We note, however, that this mean-field treatment does not enforce the local boson-number constraint exactly.
+Consequently, the spin sum rule for the momentum- and frequency-integrated spin structure factor is not exactly satisfied at the SBMFT level.
+In the conventional mean-field evaluation, the integrated spectral weight can be larger than the exact value $S(S+1)$ by a factor of $3/2$~\cite{Auerbach-Arovas-1988,Messio-Cepas-2010,Mezio-2011,Mezio-2012}.
+In this sense, changing $\kappa$ can partly compensate for the sum-rule violation, but in the present work we use $\kappa$ primarily as a parameter controlling the strength of quantum fluctuations rather than as an exact sum-rule correction.

 As in the Abrikosov fermion case, we introduce the following bond operators in the Schwinger boson representation:

 Here, $\mathcal{A}_{ij}$ and $\mathcal{B}_{ij}$ are $\mathrm{SU}(2)$-invariant operators, i.e., they are invariant under global $\mathrm{SU}(2)$ transformations of the two-component spinon $\bm{b}_{i}=\left(b_{i\uparrow},b_{i\downarrow}\right)^{T}$, and they are the bond operators used to describe Heisenberg interactions.
 When the $\mathrm{SU}(2)$ symmetry is broken, as in the case of Ising-type interactions, it becomes necessary to introduce the $\mathrm{SU}(2)$-breaking bond operators $\mathcal{C}_{ij}^{\gamma}$ and $\mathcal{D}_{ij}^{\gamma}$.
 Finally, we note that these bond operators satisfy $\mathcal{B}_{ji}=\mathcal{B}_{ij}^{\dagger},\mathcal{A}_{ji}=-\mathcal{A}_{ij},\mathcal{C}_{ji}^{\gamma}=\mathcal{C}_{ij}^{\gamma\dagger},\mathcal{D}_{ji}^{\gamma}=\mathcal{D}_{ij}^{\gamma}$.